remix-run/react-router/docs/upgrading/v6-data.md

 }
 ```

+If you find yourself in this situation, don't worry - there's a straightforward solution you can do _before_ starting the above migration.

-This is quite common but poses a problem in the next step where everything inside `<BrowserRouter>` must be a `<Route>`.
-Thankfully the solution is straightforward - that app shell is nothing more than a layout route with an `<Outlet>`!
-So just add this "app shell" into a pathless layout route around your routes as follows:
+This is quite common but poses a problem in the above migration approach since we need to lift things to `RouterProvider` route-by-route, but this "app shell" stuff isn't part of a route...but it could be!
+That "app shell" is really nothing more than a layout route with an `<Outlet>`!
+So before starting the above migration, just move this "app shell" into a pathless layout route around your routes as follows:

 ```jsx lines=[6,25]
 export default function App() {